adessoSE/jekyll2cms/README.md

 # Developing
+Feel free to fork and adapt jekyll2cms to your needs.
+We've prepared a short guide to help you get started.

 ## Prerequisites

-Before you can start the application, make sure that the following components are installed correctly on your local system.
+Make sure that the following components are installed correctly on your system:

 * Java Development Kit (JDK) (v1.8 or higher) [Download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * Docker [Download](https://www.docker.com/get-started)

-## run jekyll2cms on your local machine
+## Running jekyll2cms on your local machine

 We highly recommend to always execute jekyll2cms using docker.
 This prevents errors due to missing environment variables or different path separators.
 However you can also use the jar to execute it.